bshelton229/stache/README.md

 ## Stache

-Render a mustache template using ENV as the context.
+A CLI tool for rendering mustache templates using ENV as the context.

 ### Pipe input